sanskrit/learnsanskrit.org/content/guide/core/consonants.md

 {sounds-dr ta-4 tha-4 da-4 dha-4 na-4}
 {sounds-dr pa-5 pha-5 ba-5 bha-5 ma-5}

-These sounds forrm a grid with five rows and five columns.
+These sounds form a grid with five rows and five columns.
 The sounds in each row use the same point of pronunciation.
 And the sounds in each column have similar properties: